ch570512/Qlockwork/Readme.txt

 Changelog:
 ******************************************************************************

+20220429:
+Moved the web-site from "tmw-it.ch" to "thorsten-wahl.ch" The UPDATE_INFOSERVER also moved there.
+Please update your Configuration.h

 20220411:
-Fixed a bug causing the project not to compile.
+Fixed a bug causing the project not to compile in a certain configuration.
 <Qlockwork.ino:1504:33: error: 'save_color_sunrise_sunset' was not declared in this scope>

 20220312: